 The Tube is usually the quickest way to get about, providing of course there’s a station within walking distance of where you are starting and finishing your journey.

 The Underground network is split into nine zones, though few tourists generally venture outside of Zone 1, which covers most of central London, or Zone 2.
 Indeed, I would say that most tourists spend the majority of their time within Zone 1.

 For a current London Underground map showing the relevant zones, please click here.

-Fares are standardised at £1.50 per journey, though you can get on unlimited buses within one hour without paying any more.
-Bus fares are capped at £4.50 a day, regardless of how many journeys you make within that time.
+Bus fares are standardised at £1.65 per journey, though you can get on unlimited buses within one hour without paying any more.
+Bus fares are capped at £4.95 a day, regardless of how many journeys you make within that time.

-The DLR is run separately from the Tube and Overground rail systems.
-But as with both of these, you will need to use either an Oyster card or a debit or credit card to touch in at the beginning and end of your journey.
+The DLR is run separately from the Tube and Overground rail systems, but still comes under TfL.
+You still need to use either a debit or credit or Oyster card to touch in at the beginning and touch out at the end of your journey.

 I find the Thames Clippers river bus services a great way to get around, providing of course your start point and destination are somewhere near to the river.

 It’s a great way to travel up or down the Thames and is popular with commuters and tourists alike.
 The boats are comfortable, very fast and there’s plenty of seating, but you can’t reserve them – it’s first come, first served.
 There’s a small café on board offering coffees, teas as well as wine and beer, and simple snacks.
 However, there’s no running commentary as to what you see – you need a sightseeing cruise if that’s what you want.